-- Rule 1: Children looked after and children who were previously looked after, including those who appear (to the Governors) to have been in state care outside of England, and ceased to be in state care as a result of being adopted.
-Previously looked after children are those who were looked after but ceased to be so because of being adopted or becoming subject to a child arrangements order1 or a special guardianship order2.
-Please see Appendix One of this Policy for additional guidance and information. - Rule 2: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
+Rule 1: Children looked after and children who were previously looked after, including those who appear (to the Governors) to have been in state care outside of England, and ceased to be in state care as a result of being adopted.
+Previously looked after children are those who were looked after but ceased to be so because of being adopted or became subject to a child arrangements order or a special guardianship order.

+Please see Appendix 1 of this Policy for additional guidance and information.

+Rule 2: Children for whom it can be demonstrated that they have a particular medical or social need to go to the school.
 In common with most Admission Authorities, the Governors will give prior attention to children whose parent(s)/carer(s) can prove to the satisfaction of Governors, that they have a particular medical or social reason why they must attend Townsend and this request is supported by a Social Worker, Education Welfare Officer, Doctor or similar professional.
 Admission under this category will be limited to those who provide proof of their claim and provided that the needs identified can be met by the existing provision/resources of the school, or by additional provision/resources provided by the Local Authority.
 Only a very small number of children usually qualify under these conditions.

-Please see Appendix Two of this Policy for additional guidance and information. - Rule 3: Children who have a sibling in Years 7 to 12 at the school at the time of application.
-A sibling is defined as the brother or sister, half-brother or half-sister, adopted brother or sister, child of the parent/carer or their partner or a child looked after or previously looked after and in every case living permanently in a placement within the home as part of the family household from Monday to Friday at the time of admission3.
-A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite or very short term or bridging foster placement. - Rule 4: The remaining (residual) places will be allocated within two categories: 60% of the places available will be allocated as 'Foundation/Faith Places'; 40% of the places available will be allocated in the 'Community Places' category.
-In the event of under-subscription in either category, the remaining places will be given to the other category.
-Should there be over-subscription within any one priority group within a category, those living closest to school measured by the County Council's computerised mapping system will be given priority.
+Please see Appendix 2 of this Policy for additional guidance and information.

+Rule 3: Children who have a sibling in Years 7 to 12 at the school at the time of application.
+A sibling is defined as the sister, brother or half-brother or half-sister, adopted brother or sister, child of the parent/carer or their partner or a child looked after or previously looked after and in every case living permanently in a placement within the home as part of the family household from Monday to Friday at the time of admission.

-1 Child arrangements order Under the provisions of the Children and Families Act 2014, which amended section 8 of the Children Act 1989, residence orders have now been replaced by child arrangements orders which settle the arrangements to be made as to the person with whom the child is to live.
+&lt;sup>1 Child arrangements order: Under the provisions of the Children and Families Act 2014, which amended section 8 of the Children Act 1989, residence orders have now been replaced by child arrangements orders which settle the arrangements to be made as to the person with whom the child is to live.

-2 Special guardianship order Under 14A of The Children Act 1989, an order appointing one or more individuals to be a child's special guardian or guardians.
-Children previously looked after abroad and subsequently adopted will be prioritised under Rule 1 if the child's previously looked after status and adoption is confirmed by Hertfordshire's "Virtual School".
+&lt;sup>2 Special guardianship order: Under 14A of The Children Act 1989, an order appointing one or more individuals to be a child's special guardian or guardians.

-3 If an applicant lives at more than one address, the sibling must also reside at the same address for the majority of the school week.
+&lt;sup>3 A sibling link will not be recognised for children living temporarily in the same house, for example a child who usually lives with one parent but has temporarily moved or a looked after child in a respite placement or very short term or bridging foster placement.
+If an applicant lives at more than one address, the sibling must also reside at the same address for the majority of the school week.
 The sibling's address will be verified by the school.